Carlo I Tocco: Expansion in Epirus

 From 1405 Carlo controlled several fortresses on the mainland, including Angelokastro.
 He was invited as the successor of his uncle Esau de' Buondelmonti in Ioannina after the rejection of the latter's widow and son in February 1411.
 Nevertheless, he had to overcome the determined opposition of the Albanian clans, and in particular of the ruler of Arta, Yaqub Spata.

 In spite of a victory over Carlo in 1412, the Albanians failed to take Ioannina.
 On the contrary, not long after Maurice died, and Yaqub was killed in battle in 1416, Carlo advanced on Arta and obtained its surrender in 1416.
 Arta was entrusted to Carlo's younger brother Leonardo II, and now the Tocchi controlled all major towns in Epirus.
 In 1415 he was granted the title despotes by the Byzantine Emperor Manuel II Palaiologos.
 Moreover, as part of the Byzantine tradition he adopted, he signed all his official letters and decrees in Greek.

+The privileged military class of the stratiotai was found in particular amongst the population of Ioannina.
+In Carlo's army, the highest-ranking military officer was the kapetanios (plu. kapetanioi), and almost all of the important military and diplomatic actions were entrusted to these officers.
+The few known names of Tocco's kapetanioi belong mostly to Italian nobles, and the Tocco greatly trusted their compatriots and family members.
+The second most trustworthy component in Carlo's army were the Byzantine Greeks, particularly those from Ioannina.
+After this came the Albanian warriors, who despite serving in the army of the Tocco, were commanded by their own archontes.
+Nonetheless, the archontes of both the Albanians and the Greeks were subordinated to the kapetanioi.
+The only Albanian officer and vassal of Carlo Tocco who was considered loyal and trustworthy was Demos Bua, who was entrusted with Angelokastron, Katoche and their surroundings.
+Carlo would later station Albanians in the Peloponnese, where he needed them as soldiers.

 Apart from his conflict with the Byzantine rulers of Morea (the Peloponnese) over Elis, Carlo spent the remainder of his reign in relative peace.

 Although he had several illegitimate children, he was succeeded by his nephew Carlo II Tocco, the son of Leonardo II.
 His niece Creusa Tocco (not Maddelena Tocco as was previously thought) married Constantine XI.